Contents

 Share this article

-GHG Emissions – The Basics of Scope 1, 2 and 3
+Defining Scope 1, 2 and 3 Emissions

 Greenhouse gas emissions – or GHG Emissions – are emissions that contribute to global warming, the most significant being carbon dioxide, methane and nitrous oxide, usually expressed as carbon dioxide equivalent or CO2e.
-When talking about GHG Emissions for a company, and the emissions that they should decrease, we talk about operational boundaries and the three scopes of emissions.
+When talking about GHG Emissions for a company, and the emissions they should decrease, we talk about operational boundaries and the three scopes of emissions.

-- Scope 1 covers direct emissions from activities conducted in facilities owned or operated by the company.
+- Scope 1 emissions covers direct emissions from activities conducted in facilities owned or operated by the company.

 Scope 3 Emissions and the GHG Protocol Scope 3 Corporate Standard